 To stream your event directly to Facebook Live from your event Edit options, follow these steps.

 1. Visit this page and select 'Create Live Stream'

 2. In this example we will stream our Crowdcast event to a Facebook page.

-3. One you've entered the basic info about your event, copy the Server URL and Stream Key.
+3. One you've chosen where to post your live broadcast to and entered the basic info about your event, copy the Server URL and Stream Key.

 4. Next, select the session of your event you that you want to stream to Facebook and paste in the Server URL and Stream Key as shown below and hit save.

 4. You've now connected your session to Facebook :) When you're ready to broadcast, hit the "Go Live" button in Crowdcast and in about 10 seconds, the Facebook video preview window will start showing your video stream and the "Go Live" button in Facebook will be enabled.